Kingxukai/linux/Documentation/userspace-api/landlock.rst

     err = landlock_add_rule(ruleset_fd, LANDLOCK_RULE_NET_PORT,
                             &net_port, 0);

-The next step is to restrict the current thread from gaining more privileges (e.g. through a SUID binary).
-We now have a ruleset with the first rule allowing read access to ``/usr`` while denying all other handled accesses for the filesystem, and a second rule allowing HTTPS connections.
+The next step is to restrict the woke current thread from gaining more privileges (e.g. through a SUID binary).
+We now have a ruleset with the woke first rule allowing read access to ``/usr`` while denying all other handled accesses for the filesystem, and a second rule allowing HTTPS connections.